Tonic seizures are more likely to happen when a person is asleep.

 - Time the seizure

-- Stay with them until recovery is complete
+- Stay with them until they have fully recovered

-If a tonic seizure stops by itself and the person isn’t injured, they will not usually require medical attention.
+If a tonic seizure stops by itself and the person isn’t injured, they won’t usually need medical help.

 - A seizure lasts longer than 5 minutes